ncatlab/nlab-content/pages/17327.md

 ## Statements and proofs

-The **tube lemma** refers to one of several fundamental lemmas in topology (point-set topology to be more exact[^1]) that underlies many arguments involving [[compact spaces]].
-Much like the [[Yoneda lemma]] of pure [[category theory]], there are various closely related statements that can be said to fall under the rubric "tube lemma"; we consider several examples here.
+The **tube lemma** may refer to one of several fundamental lemmas in topology (point-set topology to be more exact[^1]) that underlie many arguments involving [[compact spaces]].
+That is to say: much like the [[Yoneda lemma]] of pure [[category theory]], there are various closely related statements that can be said to fall under the rubric "tube lemma"; we consider several examples here.

 [^1]: The use of the phrase "point-set topology" signals that the tube lemma proper does refer to *points*, as opposed to the "point-free" or "pointless" topology as developed in the theory of [[locales]].
 Point-free analogues of the main consequences of the tube lemma, such as the fact that the product of two compact topological spaces is again compact, are quite nontrivial and require a significantly different approach.

-One such statement is as follows.

 * If $X$ is any [[topological space|space]] and $Y$ is compact, then the [[projection map]] $p: X \times Y \to X$ is a [[closed map]], i.e., the left adjoint $\exists_p: P (X \times Y) \to P(X)$ to the [[inverse image]] map $p^\ast: P(X) \to P(X \times Y)$ takes [[closed sets]] in $X \times Y$ to closed sets in $X$.